quiltdata/quilt-rs/docs/DESIGN.md

-# quilt-rs v0.7 Design Review
+# quilt-rs Design Overview

-## I. Objectives
+## I. Introduction

-### quilt-rs

-The purpose of quilt-rs is to provide a simple and efficient API for managing Quilt packages and registries.
+The primary purpose of quilt-rs is to provide a simple and efficient Rust API for managing Quilt packages and registries.

 In particular, we need objects that represent both on-disk data structures and the operations that can be performed on them.
-Importantly, we also want the ability to transpasrently support multiple storage backends (local filesystem, S3, mock, etc.) and registry types (i.e., flat vs versioned).
+Importantly, we ultimately want the ability to transparently support multiple storage backends (local filesystem, S3, mock, etc.) and registry types (i.e., flat vs versioned).

-### Refactoring

-The objective of this design is to refactor the existing codebase to it easier to understand, test, and extend.
-Specifically:

-1. Create standalone  components that can be unit-tested individually
-2. Use Rust's type system to enforce invariants
-3. Use Rust's ownership model to manage memory, to avoid unecessary locks
-4. Use single-threaded sync calls wherever possible, and only introduce concurrency where absolutely necessary
-5. Decouple the storage layer from the domain layer, so that we can easily swap out storage backends
+This document captures the current "as implemented" architecture, and identifies the key areas that may need to be refactored to meet the above requirements.

 ## II.
-Architecture

-The new architecture has three layer:

-1. Storage: the interface for interacting with storage layers, and the corresponding implementations and support objects
-2. Model: the in-memory data structures that represent and cache on-disk packages and registries
-3. Commands: the high-level operations that can be performed on the model objects

-Unlike in Python, the Model objects do not manage their own Storage.
-Instead, Commands manage the Storage, and the Model objects are passed in as arguments.
+Key Concepts

 ### II.A.
-Storage Types

-1. **UPath**: an type representing a path in any supported storage layer (currently filesystems and S3, plus Mock).
-   1. A UPath can be created from any supported URL (currently only `file:` and `s3:`), and can be converted back to a URL.
-   2. There are subtypes for `UPathObject` and `UPathPrefix`, which are used to distinguish between objects ("files") and prefixes ("folders")
-   3. UPath will probably be an Enum with variants for each supported storage type

-2. **Store**: a trait that defines the interface for interacting with storage layers.
-   1. The three basic methods are `read`, `write`, and `hash` for  `UPathObject`, plus `list` for `UPathPrefix`.
-Each of these takes a `Vec<UPath>` as input, allowing the Storage layer to optimize for batch operations (using concurrency if necessary).
-   2. The concrete implementations are:
-      1. `StoreFiles`: a local filesystem implementation
-      2. `StoreS3Objects`: an S3 implementation
-      3. `StoreMock`: a mock implementation for testing
-   3. UPath objects have a `defaultStore` method that returns the appropriate Store implementation for that UPath, though users can instead use `StoreMock`.
-   4. Store objects are stateless [and thread-safe?], so they can be shared across threads.
-3. **QuiltURI**: a type that represents a Quilt+ URI, which is a URL with a `quilt+` scheme.
-This is used to identify a package or registry in a Quilt-compatible storage system.
-   1. Provides accessor methods for the `domain`, `package`, and (optional) `revision` components of the URI.
-   2. May also contain one more `path` fragments, which are used to identify specific objects within a package.
-   3. Used to locate a `Manifest` object
-   4. In general, requires Storage access to find the hash necessary to create a `PackageRef`
-4. **PackageName**: a string containing exactly one slash, and only alphanumeric characters plus hyphen and underscore.
-5. **PackageRef**: a type that represents a reference to a Quilt package.
-This is a combination of a `UPath` to the `Registry` and a `hash`, as well as the original `QuiltURI` and `PackageName`.
-It is used to identify a specific package instance, and can be dereferenced to a `Manifest`.
-[Might be called a RemotePackage?]
-6. **Manifest**: a type that represents the on-disk manifest for a Quilt package.
-This needs to exist a the Storage layer, because Manifests may be lazily loaded and queried in by chunks or columns.
+Packages

+Quilt provides a universal data abstraction layer for managing "data packages", immutable, self-describing data containers whose cryptographically secure checksum acts a unique identifier.
+Crucially, each Package is a logical collection that abstracts away the physical location of the data, allowing users to interact with the data in a consistent way regardless of where and how it is stored.

 ### II.B.
-Model Objects

-#### Immutable

-1. **Entry**: a type that represents a single object in a package.
-This is a lightweight object defined by its `name` (with one or more slashes) and `place` (a valid URL).
-It also contains the object's `hash`, `size`, system `info` and user `meta`.
-2. **Header**: a special Entry beginning with `.` that represents the package's metadata (the `size`, `hash`, and `place` fields are currently unused).
-3. **PackageInstance**: a type that corresponding to a single `Manifest` (dereferenced `PackageRef`) that contains:
-   1. Hash
-   2. Header (currently only one)
-   3. Entries [or a lazy-list pulled dynamically from the Manifest?]

-#### Mutable

-These objects each are created from a `UPathPrefix`, and represent on-disk folders.

-1. **Namespace**: a container that uses a `Revision` (Tag or Timestamp) to find the hash of a specific package.
-It can be iterated to get a list of package `Revisions`, and is used to construct a `PackageRef`.
-2. **PackageStore**: a container that caches `PackageInstance` objects, and can look them up (or load them) by hash.
-3. **Registry**: a container for the Namespace and PackageStore
-4. **Lineage**: a data structure (Manifest?) tracking the the most recent actions for each Namespace, as well as any WorkingFolders
-5. **Domain**: a container for the Registry and Store, which is used to manage the local cache and remote storage.
-6. **WorkingFolder**: the editable folder users use to edit package contents before committing them to the Registry.
-7. **InstalledPackage**: a type that represents a package that has been installed in the local cache.
-It contains a `PackageRef` and a `PackageInstance`, and is used to track the installed packages.
+Manifests

+Manifests are the primary data structure used to define a Quilt package.
+They contain:

+- standard `info` about the package: version, commit message
+- optional package-level user-specified `meta` data
+- one `Entry` for each object "contained" in the package

 ### II.C.
-Command Objects

-These command objects are returned by model objects, then called with the default or user-provided Store and one or more Domain objects.
+Entries

+Each Entry in a manifest represents a single object in the package.
+It contains:

+- name: the logical name of the object
+- place: the physical URI of the object
+- hash: the hash of the object (as a `MultiHash`)
+- size: the size of the object in bytes
+- info: optional system-generated metadata
+- meta: optional user-specified metadata

+### II.D.
+Registries

+Registries are special folders within a storage system that contain Manifests, and associate them with the Namespaces used to identify Packages.
+They may also contain configuration information for systems that work with Packages.

+### II.E.
+Domains

+A Domain is a location (e.g., an S3 bucket or local folder) that contains both a Registry and a Store for the actual data objects.

+### II.F.
+Stores

+Each Store may be Versioned or Flat.
+Versioned Stores assign a versionId to reach revision of an object, while Flat Stores simply overwrite tyem.
+Currently, the system assumes S3 stores are versioned, while local stores are flat.
+When using a flat store, the Registry caches each known version of the object to avoid overwrites.

+### II.G.
+Revisions

+A Revision is a specific version of a Package.
+It is identified by a hash of the package contents, and may be tagged with a human-readable name.
+The most recent Revision is called `latest`.

+Unlike software packages, Quilt packages can be extremely large (thousands of files, terabytes of data).
+Therefore, the Quilt API must make it easy to only download and modify the parts of a package that are needed.
+This complicates the semantics of updating Revisions stored across different systems, as Manifests do not currently keep track of their entire Revision history.

+### II.H.
+Lineages

+To address the Revision history problem, `quilt_rs` added a new concept called Lineages.
+The Lineage file for a Domain tracks which Packages have been downloaded and installed, and from where.
+It also tracks which Revisions of each Package have been "checked out" for users to edit.

+## III.
+Current Architecture

+### III.A.
+Library Module

+The `lib.rs` file contains the following modules and exported types:

+> EP: Descriptions by ChatGPT.
+Can someone cross-check?

+1. `paths` (*private*): abstracts away the local filesystem
+2. `quilt` (**public**): legacy module, primarily focused on managing the local cache
-1. **Browse**: a command that translates a `PackageRef` into a `PackageInstance`, and stores it in the local cache.
+   1. `InstalledPackage`:  represents a package that has been installed in the local cache.
+It contains a PackageRef and a PackageInstance, and is used to track the installed packages.
-2. **Install**: a command that installs a `PackageInstance` into an `InstalledPackage` in the local cache, and copies it into a `WorkingFolder`.
+   2. `LocalDomain`:  represents the local cache, and contains a list of InstalledPackages
-3. **Commit**: a command that commits a `WorkingFolder` to the `Registry`, creating a new `Revision` in the corresponding `Namespace`.
+   3. `Manifest`:  represents the on-disk manifest for a Quilt package.
+This needs to exist at the Storage layer, because Manifests may be lazily loaded and queried in by chunks or columns.
-4. **Push**: a command that pushes a `Revision` to a remote `Domain`.
+   4. `RemoteManifest`: references a remote manifest, and is used to create a PackageRef.
-5. **Pull**: a command that pulls newer `Revision` from a remote `Domain` to the local cache.
-6. **List**: return all the `names` in a `PackageInstance`
+   5. `S3PackageUri`:  represents a Quilt+ URI, which is a URL with a `quilt+` scheme.
+This is used to identify a package or registry in a Quilt-compatible storage system.
+3. `quilt4` (*private*): this is the newer module, primary focused on managing Parquet manifests
+   1. `manifest::Manifest4`:  represents the high-level manifest object
+   2. `row4::Row4`:  represents a row in a Parquet manifest.
+   3. `table::Table`:  represents a low-level Parquet table.
+   4. `uri::UriParser`: parses a URI into a `UriQuilt` object.
+   5. `uri::UriQuilt`: represents a Quilt URI, which is a URL with a `quilt` scheme.
+This is used to uniquely identify a package, registry, or path.
+4. `s3_utils` (**public**): contains utilities for working with S3
+5. `utils` (**public**): contains general utilities

+It also defines the `Error` type and two high-level functions:

+- `install_temporarily`: installs a package into a temporary folder
+- `installed_packages`: returns a list of all currently installed packages

+### III.B.
+Main Module

+`quilt_rs` provides a simple CLI interface for interacting with Quilt packages.
+The functionality for this is in the `cli` module, which supports the following commands:

+- `Browse`
+- `Install`
+- `List`
+- `Package`
+- `Uninstall`

+> EP: Is there a `Push` command?

+## IV.
+Open Issues

+### IV.A.
+Generic Storage Layer

+1. Is Storage a single pure function?
+Or a set of methods on UPath?
+Or does it manage concurrency?
+2. Do we need to lock Storage?
+One lock per Domain?
+3. Should 'Domain' contain a mutable cache?
+Or should it store all its state in the filesystem, and read it in each time?
+4. Should `execute` be on the Domain object, since it typically needs to update both Contents and Registry?
+5. Do we need something like `OpenDAL` to unify S3 buckets and local filesystems into a single Storage trait?

+### IV.B.
+Object Lifecycles